 The typical signs of low sugar levels include hunger, trembling, heart racing, nausea, and sweating.
 Hypoglycemia is commonly linked with diabetes, but many other conditions can also cause low blood sugar.

-In this article, we will discuss the causes, diagnosis and treatment of hypoglycemia.
-We will also look at ways to prevent it from occurring.
+In this article, we will discuss the causes, diagnosis, and treatment of hypoglycemia.
+We will also look at ways of preventing it from occurring.

 Fast facts on hypoglycemia

 Here are some key points about hypoglycemia.
 More detail and supporting information is in the main article.

 - The brain needs a constant supply of glucose to function